In the spring of 1898, the Columbia

 of the people aboard the SS Jesse

-SS Jesse, is a harrowing story of its own.
+SS Jesse, is a harrowing story itself.
 Ernest Ludwig Weber,

-the son of German immigrants, originally came to Bethel, Alaska as
+the son of German immigrants, originally came to Bethel, Alaska

-a year later and were transferred to the tiny Kuskokwim
+married a year later and were transferred to the tiny Kuskokwim

 village of Ougavig (80 miles upriver from Bethel) where they worked

 By 1897, the Weber's had 3 little

 275' steam powered schooner called the Mexico and

 headed for Seattle.
 On August 8, 1897, as the ship approached Dixon

 Entrance at full speed (and in the dark) it hit West Devil's Rock

 down with the boat.